 A child social worker helps children, as well as their families, improve the quality of their lives by providing services such as counseling.
 They also seek to assist students with their academic pursuits.
 Child social workers may work for government agencies or at public or private schools.

-According to the BLS, there is expected to be a 25% overall employment increase for social workers and a 20% increase for child, family and school social workers between 2010 and 2020.
+According to the BLS, there is expected to be a faster-than-average 19% overall employment increase for social workers and a 15% increase for child, family and school social workers between 2012 and 2022.
 While social workers may be in demand to work in schools, budget cuts by governments may limit the number of job openings.

 Related to Child Social Worker: Education and Career Profile